Top 3 skills you will achieve:

 Skills you will gain from this course

-Central's media qualifications provide you with skills that are relevant to current industry trends and practices.
+Central's mechanical engineering qualifications provide you with skills that are relevant to current industry trends and practices.

 By the end of the course you will be able to: